Benjamin Bristow

 Benjamin Helm Bristow (June 20, 1832 – June 22, 1896) was an American lawyer and politician who served as the 30th U.S. Treasury Secretary and the first Solicitor General.

 A Union military officer, Bristow was a Republican Party reformer and civil rights advocate.
 During his tenure as Secretary of the Treasury, he is primarily known for breaking up and prosecuting the Whiskey Ring at the behest of President Grant, a corrupt tax evasion profiteering ring that depleted the national treasury.
 Additionally, Bristow promoted gold standard currency rather than paper money.
 Bristow was one of Grant's most popular Cabinet members among reformers.
 Bristow supported Grant's Resumption of Specie Act of 1875, that helped stabilize the economy during the Panic of 1873.
 As the United States' first solicitor general, Bristow aided President Ulysses S. Grant and Attorney General Amos T. Akerman's vigorous and thorough prosecution and destruction of the Ku Klux Klan in the Reconstructed South.
 Solicitor General Bristow advocated for African American citizens in Kentucky to be allowed to testify in a white man's court case.
 He also advocated education for all races to be paid for by public funding.

 A native of Kentucky, Bristow was the son of a prominent Whig Unionist and attorney.
-Having graduated Jefferson College in Pennsylvania in 1851, Bristow studied law and passed the bar in 1853, working as an attorney until the outbreak of the American Civil War in 1861.
+Having graduated from Jefferson College in Pennsylvania in 1851, Bristow studied law and passed the bar in 1853, working as an attorney until the outbreak of the American Civil War in 1861.
 Fighting for the Union, Bristow served in the army during the American Civil War and was promoted to colonel.
 Wounded at the Battle of Shiloh, Bristow recuperated and was promoted to lieutenant colonel.
 In 1863, Bristow was elected Kentucky state Senator, serving only one term.
 At the end of the Civil War, Bristow was appointed assistant to the U.S. District Attorney serving in the Louisville area.
 In 1866, Bristow was appointed U.S. District attorney, serving in the Louisville area.